 Your medical delivery service business is going to be handling sensitive — and expensive — materials, from medical equipment to possibly even prescription medication.

-But another way of handling those customer inquiries is by sending out order tracking updates, which we cover next.
+You can also handle those customer inquiries by sending out order tracking updates.
+We’ll cover that next.

-You can set up Circuit for Teams to send out delivery updates to your customers.
+You can set up Circuit for Teams to send delivery updates to your customers.

 The customer receives a second alert when your delivery driver is close to their stop.
 This second alert happens when the driver is about 10 minutes away.

-These little things will help your courier business stand apart, increasing positive word of mouth and hopefully leading to referrals that help you grow your business.
+These little touches can help your courier business stand apart, increasing positive word of mouth and hopefully leading to referrals that help you grow your business.

 Proof of delivery